churchlab/UniRep/README.md

 ### Obtaining weight files

 The `unirep_tutorial.ipynb` notebook downloads the needed weight files for the 64-unit and 1900-unit UniRep models.
-However, if you want to download these files directly, you first need `awscli` (the AWS Command Line Interface tool).
+However, if you want to download these or other weight files directly, you first need `awscli` (the AWS Command Line Interface tool).
 If using the docker environments built above, it is included.
 If working outside docker, first do `pip install awscli`.
 To grab a set of weights, do:

 ```
 aws s3 sync --no-sign-request --quiet s3://unirep-public/<weights_dir> <weights_dir>
 ```

-where `<weight_dir>` is one of:
+where `<weights_dir>` is one of:

 - `1900_weights/`: weights for the 1900-unit (full) UniRep model
 - `256_weights/`: weights for the 256-unit UniRep model